Frequently Asked Questions by Non-Music Majors and Direct Links to Answers

 Q: I’m a pianist and I’d like to accompany juries and recitals.
 Can I, and if so, what is the procedure?

-A: Yes, student pianists are an important part of collaborative piano at St. Olaf.
-Check out http://wp.stolaf.edu/music/collaborative-pianists/.
+A: Yes, student pianists are important part of collaborative piano at St. Olaf.
+Consult your piano or organ teacher and check out collaborative pianists.

-Q: Where is the music library and what is its hours?
+Q: Where is the music library and what are its hours?

-A: The Halvorsen Music Library is located on the first floor of Christiansen Hall of Music.
-Regular hours (non-holiday or break hours) can be found at:http://wp.stolaf.edu/music/music-library-hours/.
+A: The Halvorson Music Library is located on the first floor of Christiansen Hall of Music.
+Hours of operation can be found at the library Website.

 Q: I have heard that a student can get a key to rooms in CHM, HOM or Skifter.
 Is this true?

 A: Yes, but only under certain circumstances.
-For details see http://wp.stolaf.edu/music/keys/ or see Cheryl Bristol in HOM 245.
+Consult the Music Handbook or see Cheryl Bristol in HOM 245.

 Q: What do I do if I have a concern or comment about music at St. Olaf?

-A: The Music Department Student Committee serves as liaisons between students and music faculty.
-Find out who they are and how to contact them at http://wp.stolaf.edu/music/student-work-opportunities/
+A: The Music Department Student Committee serves as a liaison between students and music faculty.
+Find out who they are and how to contact them in the Music Handbook.

 Q: I heard some seniors get to perform with the St. Olaf Orchestra at a spring concert.
 Is this true and where do I find information about this?

 A: Some seniors are selected to perform with the orchestra on the Senior Soloists Concert held each May.
-Consult your performance studies teacher and check out http://wp.stolaf.edu/music/senior-soloists/.
+Consult your performance studies teacher and check out the Music Handbook.